 North Cyprus’ private hospitals are very well-equipped and staffed with highly-trained doctors and nurses.

-Near East University Hospital in Nicosia has state-of-the-art equipment, a cutting-edge diagnostic imaging centre, and English-speaking staff.
+Near East University Hospital in Nicosia has state-of-the-art equipment, a cutting-edge diagnostic imaging center, and English-speaking staff.

 Can I use South Cyprus hospitals if I live in North Cyprus?